Vivek-04022001/documentation/plone.app.dexterity/advanced/webdav-and-other-file-representations.md

 To allow access to this information, a pseudo-file called `_data` will be exposed inside a Dexterity container.
 This file can be read and written like any other, to access or modify the container's data.
-It cannot be copied, moved, renamed, or deleted.
+It can't be copied, moved, renamed, or deleted.
 Those operations should be performed on the container itself.